LeonidEfremov/aspnet.webapi.server/readme.md

 1. `/` show default Web API page
 2. `/swagger` show SwaggerUI API Reference Documentation
-3. `/redoc` show ReDoc API Reference Documentation
-3. `/health` executes the configured health checks and response with the result of each health check as well as an overall health status
-4. `/ping` used to determine if you can get a successful pong response with a 200 HTTP status code, useful for load balancers
-5. `/metrics` exposes a metrics snapshot using the configured metrics formatter
-6. `/metrics-text` exposes a metrics snapshot using the configured text formatter
 7. `/env` exposes environment information about the application e.g. OS, Machine Name, Assembly Name, Assembly Version etc.

 ## Deployment